 Perhaps you heard about Google Duplex?
-You know, the artificial assistant that called a hairdresser to make an appointment?
+You know, the artificial assistant who called a hairdresser to make an appointment?
 Fascinating technology, but what is it exactly?
 And does it affect search or SEO?
 In this post, I’ll explain what Google Duplex is.
 And, I’ll raise some ethical issues I have with it.
 Finally, I will go into the consequences of Google Duplex for SEO.

 What is Google Duplex?